sammanthp007/Weirdos/README.md

 # Problems doing in academic year 2016-17

-### HackerRank has questions I solved from HackerRank
+- **HackerRank has questions I solved from HackerRank**

-### Karat is the question I was asked during my interview with Karat
+- **Karat is the question I was asked during my interview with Karat**

-### coursera has the programming assignments I completed while learning Android in coursera
+- **Coursera has the programming assignments I completed while learning Android in coursera**